In the Event of an Emergency

 Due to the rules of the new biometric passports, you can only renew or obtain a regular Swedish passport at the Embassy in Washington, D.C., General Consulate in New York or the Mobile Passport Station.

 The Mobile Passport Station tries to visit the Consulate once or twice a year and during these days you may apply to renew your regular passport.
-For further information regarding the Mobile Passport Station, please visit the Embassy’s page on Passport Application Procedures.
+For further information regarding the Mobile Passport Station, please visit the Embassy’s pages HERE.

 If you have questions about applying for passports in Sweden, please see the Swedish Police’s website on Passports and ID-cards or call them at +46 77 114 1400.
 You can only get a passport in the name you are registered as in Sweden.
 You can request an extract from the population register (utdrag ur folkbokföringen) by contacting the Swedish Tax Agency (Skatteverket) at +46 8 564 851 60.